 - Fill-ins with word banks.
-This is a type of puzzle where you give the kids a paragraph or more about a certain topic and include blanks for them to fill in with the right word, chosen from a word bank.
-This can also be used in helping them become familiar with famous quotes or passages.
+In this type of puzzle, you give kids a paragraph or more about a certain topic and include blanks for them to fill in with the right word, chosen from a word bank.
+You can also use this puzzle to help kids become familiar with famous quotes or passages.

 - Word scrambles.
-Word scrambles are another fun way to familiarize kids with key terms and phrases as well as practicing proper spelling.
+Word scrambles are another fun way to familiarize kids with key terms and phrases and help them practice proper spelling.

 - Letter board puzzles.
-These are structured like crossword puzzles but without the clues.
-A list of possible words and terms are given, and the student has to rely on spelling and logic skills to find the correct placement of each letter.
+Letter board puzzles are structured like crossword puzzles—but without the clues.
+To create this puzzle, provide a list of possible words and terms.
+The student has to rely on spelling and logic skills to find the correct placement of each letter.